fin-hypergrid/core/README.md

 * [behaviors](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.html) - the main demo using some paper-elements, showing off all the current behaviors
 * [json standalone](http://openfin.github.io/example-fin-hypergrid-behavior-json/) - a side project demonstrating a fin-hypergrid use case of a standalone json behaviour
 * [simple standalone](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/examples/standalone.html) - the simplest example of just a standalone fin-hypergrid with default behavior
+* [styled standalone](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/examples/tt.html) - a slightly more sophisticated styled example of a standalone fin-hypergrid with a json behavior
 * [jquery partials](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/examples/partialtest.html) - an example using jquery dynamic partial loading